ubaldot/defrecs/README.md

-DEFRECS stands for *DEvelopment Framework for Real-time Embedded Control Systems* and it is nothing more than a software architecture and a bunch of coding guides to simplify and scale the development of real-time control systems.
+DEFRECS stands for *DEvelopment Framework for Real-time Embedded Control Systems* and it is nothing more than a software architecture and a bunch of guidelines to simplify and scale the development of real-time control systems.
 The architecture is an application of *component-based software engineering* where the components communicate with a *publish/subscribe* model.
 The chosen language is C.

-# Motivation

-Concurrency program is tough.
-Bugs are just behind the corner and in many cases it is hard to detect them.
-This issue is even more emphasized for those who are not strict software developers, like for example control systems engineers.
-However, one may try to prevent the occurrence of bugs by adhering to some coding rules and/or by following some standards.

-Here, we aim at defining a software architecture and some guidelines that can help in preventing bugs when concurrency programming is employed.
-Furthermore, the proposed architecture allows different people working on different components without the risk of interfering one each other.
-For example, one person may work in designing a PID controller, another person or team in developing a Kalman filter for estimating some quantities, etc.
+The best way to play with this framework is to look at the examples.
+The theoretical part that applies to all the examples is in the following of this `README` file.

 # Requirements